sanjanabintaazad/codepath/README.md

 #### Vulnerability 2: Cross-Site Request Forgery (CSRF)

 - [x] Description:
-  - By creating a malicious HTML form, we can edit the salesperson's data such as their first and last name.
+  - By creating a malicious HTML form and executing it will edit the salesperson's data such as their first name and last name.
   - [Malicious HTML Form]()

 - [x] GIF Walkthrough: